Being happy to take creative liberties with their lyrics, My Little Airport paints vivid waves of emotions through their heartfelt indie pop tunes.

 P: It just so happened that Fai Young Chan (the Cantopop composer) provided me a sweet melody and asked if I wanted to write something about obsession.
 It was emotionally difficult for someone like me.
 And when you’re being really happy, you don’t have a lot to say.
 So I extrapolated ideas from a tiny notebook where I jotted down random stupid things in my life and pieced the stories together.
 Everything I put in the song was real, except for the line about me taking the bus with my girlfriend in Sweden, it didn’t really happen in Sweden… I was just trying to make it rhyme (laughs).

-N: Maybe in two years time, there will be a sequel to it called Hey Hey Baby Baby!
+N: Maybe in the future, there will be a sequel to it called Hey Hey Baby Baby!
 I wonder how the listeners will react to it then, since we’ve received quite a bit of feedback that a lot of them still hang on to the old Lam Ah P.

-Two of your other recent releases – A Good Trip One Night Along Nathan Road and The Afternoon where We Took a Pregnancy Test – have quite a sentiment behind their seductively funny titles, what inspired you to write them?
+Two of your releases – A Good Trip One Night Along Nathan Road and The Afternoon Where We Took a Pregnancy Test – have quite a sentiment behind their seductively funny titles, what inspired you to write them?